rayniel95/rayniel95.github.io/docs/work_experience/datamart/bci_pagos.md

 <!-- who is the client, what the client have, what the client want, what i can do -->

-This project is related to create a SaaS platform for chilean bank BCI.
-The basic idea of this project is to create a SaaS platform that could be used by BCI clients to contract POS (Point Of Sales) for their business.
-The platform allow bank clients to follow a simple guided process from their phones to introduce their data, how many POS they wanted and sign the contract.
-By the bank side there is another platform that communicate with the first, it us used to accept the client requests and fill possible client missing data.
-My work was about to help to implement the two platforms.
-I implemented infrastructure as code using AWS and programmed backend logic using Fleet (an internal low code platform).
+This project involved developing a SaaS platform for the Chilean bank BCI.
+The platform enables BCI clients to contract Point of Sale (POS) services for their businesses by following a simple, guided process from their mobile devices—where they enter their information, specify the number of POS terminals they need, and sign the contract digitally.
+On the bank's side, a separate platform communicates with the client-facing application.
+It is used to review and approve client requests, as well as to complete any missing information.
+My role involved helping implement both platforms.
+I developed the infrastructure as code using AWS and programmed the backend logic using Fleet, an internal low-code platform.

 <!-- small description about the client and its requirements or problems, how I solve it -->
 ### Hard / Technical achievements